Science

 • Psychology (Columbia department only, excluding courses numbered at the 2600, 3600, or 4600 level)

-Students who matriculate in spring 2023 or earlier may also use international high school leaving exams for which they received at least three transfer credits on the Entrance Credit Report (ECR) in one of the disciplines listed above to fulfill one of the three science requirement courses.
+Students who matriculated in spring 2023 or earlier may also use international high school leaving exams for which they received at least three transfer credits on the Entrance Credit Report (ECR) in one of the disciplines listed above to fulfill one of the three science requirement courses.
 Students who matriculate in fall 2023 and later will not be able to receive science credit for international leaving exams.

 List of Approved Science Courses